elated-egrets/bangazon-internal-site/README.md

 start_date - date, start date of the event end_date - date, end date of the event max_attendees - integer, maximum people who can attend the event

 ### Departments
 1. id
 1. name (string)

+### employee trainings
+This model is the intersection for employee to training programs

+employee_id - foreign key, reference to employee table training_program_id - foreign key, reference to training program table